-Similarly to HGB, foreigners as natural persons cannot acquire HGU.
-They can get it by using either a PT PMA or local company belonging to the foreigner.
+HGU is a suitable land certificate for agricultural and farming purposes.
+Similarly to HGB, foreigners as individuals cannot acquire HGU.
+They can get it by using either a PT PMA or a local company belonging to the foreigner.

-- Hak Pakai (HP) – Right to Use
+#3 Hak Pakai (HP) – Right to Use

 HP certificate allows to harvest and use the land as per agreement with the parties.
 It gives the right to be a property user for 25 years with the possibility to extend up to 80 years.

 For example, compensation has been a debatable topic for several lessees.
 Seems unfair to have built up a house on an empty land during the lease period, only to be handing it over to someone else.
 Unfortunately, this is the case.

 In many cases, the period is extended.
-Emerhub can assist with due diligence of the draft lease agreement to ensure that your rights are sufficiently protected in the lease agreement.
+Emerhub can assist with due diligence of the land as well as the draft lease agreement to ensure that your rights are sufficiently protected in the lease agreement.

 Changing the certificates during land acquisition in Bali

-Another situation that may occur is landowner permitting several individuals the same land or even alienating it to both.
-This may lead to arguments about rights and area usage.
-Buyer could eventually not be able to put anything into practice.
+Another situation that may occur is landowner permitting several individuals the same land or even alienating it to both which may lead to arguments about rights and area usage.
+The buyer could eventually not be able to put anything into practice.

-There are two types of taxes to consider in relation to acquisition of real estate or real estate rights: taxes related to the transactions, and taxes paid by landowners.
+There are two types of taxes to consider in relation to the acquisition of real estate or real estate rights: taxes related to the transactions, and taxes paid by landowners.

-Fees and taxes related to transaction
+Fees and taxes related to a transaction

-The luxury goods tax that applies in Indonesia.
-This is a one-time fee sales tax applied to certain extravagant residential properties.
+The luxury goods tax is a one-time fee sales tax applied to specific extravagant residential properties.
 As only recently the basis of this tax was property size, the current calculation is based on the property value.

 Responsibilities of the landowner